The Quiller Memorandum: Plot

 Quiller decides to enter the building, while Hassler and the headmistress leave one of their cars for him and Inge.
 But while he investigates, Quiller is confronted by Phoenix thugs.
 Oktober reveals they are moving base the next day and then that they have captured Inge.
 Quiller must reveal where his base is by dawn or Inge will be killed.

 Allowed outside to think about it, Quiller finds he is being followed down the street by Oktober's men.
 After failing to shake them off, Quiller returns to his hotel, but then slips out though a side door to the small garage yard where his car is kept.
 He finds that a bomb has been strapped underneath and sets it on the bonnet of the car so that it will slowly slide and fall off due to vibration from the running engine.
 He manages to get over the wall of his garage stall as well as the adjoining one and then outside to the side of the building before detonation.
 The thugs believe him dead when they see the burning wreckage.

 When Quiller reaches Pol's secret office in Berlin, he gives Pol the location of the building where he met Oktober.
 Pol dispatches a team to Phoenix's HQ, which successfully captures the neo-Nazis there, but there is no report of a woman being discovered.

 Quiller returns to Inge's school and confronts her in her classroom.
 She states that she was lucky that they let her go and that there was no answer from the phone number he gave her for emergencies.
-Quiller suspects that not all the neo-Nazis were captured but can get Inge to admit nothing.
+Quiller suspects that not all the neo-Nazis have got away but can get Inge to admit nothing.
 As he leaves, he startles the headmistress on her way in.